 Integration Using the Expressive Arts

-The Win-Win Belief: "It is safe to express my authentic self in my relationship with others" is the integrative affirmation that has led me to share my creativity locally and internationally.
+The Win-Win Belief: "I can create safe places to express my true self in connection with others" is the affirmation that has led me to share my authentic creativity locally and internationally.
 Based on the healing of this childhood belief, I have since created many expressive arts and social groups where authentic expression is welcomed.